Virtual acoustics in inhomogeneous media with single-sided access: Time-reversal versus single-sided focusing

 Next, we symmetrize both sides of equation (\ref{eq2}), by adding the time-reversal.
 This suppresses the anti-symmetric artefacts:

-(see Appendices).
+(see Supplementary Information).
 Note that the left-hand side is identical to that in equation (\ref{eq1}).
 However, unlike equation (\ref{eq1}), the right-hand side of equation (\ref{eq3}) contains an integral along the accessible boundary $\setdD_0$ only.
 Symmetrization implies addition of the snapshots at negative times in Figure \ref{Fig1}(c) to those at the corresponding positive times and vice versa, see Figure \ref{Fig1}(d).
-Note that these snapshots are nearly identical to those obtained by emitting the time-reversed response into the medium from the entire enclosing boundary (Figure \ref{Fig1}(a)).
-The remaining artefacts are caused by the finite source aperture and the fact that evanescent waves are neglected in equations (\ref{eq2}) and (\ref{eq3}) (see Appendices).
+Note that these superposed snapshots are nearly identical to those obtained by emitting the time-reversed response into the medium from the entire enclosing boundary (Figure \ref{Fig1}(a)).
+The remaining artefacts are caused by the finite source aperture and the fact that evanescent waves are neglected in equations (\ref{eq2}) and (\ref{eq3}) (see Supplementary Information).